ietf-tools/www/install.md

 1. (Optional) Obtain a recent database dump with name like `ietfa.torchbox.*.gz` and place in `docker/database/` directory.
 Otherwise, it will start with a fresh database.
 2. Obtain and unarchive media files into `media/` folder.
 3. Run `docker-compose up`.
 It will build and start the frontend builder (`yarn run start`) and the backend (`python manage.py runserver` analog), along with a Postgresql database.
+The first run will take a while because the database dump needs to be restored.
 4. After the frontend compilation finishes, the website should become available at http://localhost:8081
 5. To destroy everything (i.e. start the database from scratch) run `docker-compose down`.